 We had a ball baking this sweet, textured, cake with cookbook author, Stella Hanan Cohen last week at Rachel's apartment in New York.
-Watch them make it here.
+Watch them make it on Youtube and Reels.
 To describe Stella as anything other than a culinary force of nature is a true understatement.
 Her book, Stella's Sephardic Table, is full of recipes from Stella's ancestral home of Rhodes.
 It includes a detailed history of Mediterranean food as well as stunning photographs of her food, beautiful family and entertaining ideas.
 Stella's intimate knowledge and passion for Sephardic food is a joy to behold and we'll be cooking and baking our way through her book for years to come.

 The frosting for this recipe is especially unique in that it combines tahini with mastic, an indigenous plant based gum grown in Greece.
 The piney scent of the Mastic, together with the earthy tahini cuts through the sweetness of the frosting, giving this cake an indulgent topping that we couldn't stop eating!
 The mixing bowl was literally licked clean.....

 Note: you can find Mastic online or at plenty of natural grocery stores.
 But, if you can't find the Mastic, this cake and frosting will still be delicious - it's not an essential ingredient!

 1 tsp baking soda (bicarbonate of soda)

 6 tbsp (75g) unsalted butter, at room temperature